Rated Excellent on Trustpilot

 Before ordering or making your wedding cake, there are a few pieces of information you need to have to hand.

-- How many guests are you planning to have?
+- How many guests are you going to have?

 - What's your budget?